Introducing Academic Events: New Event Category Now in Beta

 If your business sells to young people, the difference between a school week and a holiday week can be enormous.
 Overnight, thousands of your potential customers can head out of town and out of reach, leaving your stock to go to waste and your sites substantially overstaffed.

-There are more than 20 million college and university students in the United States alone, estimated to have combined spending power of $593 billion per year when you consider their transport, accommodation and retail purchasing decisions.
+There are more than 20 million college and university students in the United States alone, estimated to have combined discretionary spending power of $212 billion per year.

 We recently signed up some leading food chains and on-demand companies, which have college students as a key target market.
 They requested academic events as a category – because this type of event data isn’t available anywhere as an aggregated data set.
 This is because of the complexities of sourcing this data – almost every institution has its own unique format for this data so it all needs to be standardized.

 However, intelligent event data is our speciality so we are thrilled to today announce our new event category Academic Events is in beta – covering many colleges and universities in the United States and a path to all size-able colleges in the US by the end of this year.

 We identify, verify and rank academic events such as study sessions, exams and breaks, which have major impact on business – especially retail, food retail and transport businesses.